UKHO/docs/software-engineering-policies/observability/observability_policy.md

 * a count of what has errored
 * latency of processing in the service

-These are usually further repeated if multiple business object types are processed in the same service e.g. they might be replicated for each order type
+These are usually further repeated if multiple business object types are processed in the same service e.g. they might be replicated for each order type.<br>
+Metrics of course do not replace good logging practice but they do work well together.
+Specific APM event e.g. errors can be automatically linked with the underlying log detail.

 ## Vision – to provide: